jimz011/homekit-infused/docs/configuration.md

 Before continuing we should first open `/hki-user/device_counters.yaml`.
 Add all your known entities to their corresponding groups.
 This will help HKI count the amount of devices that are actually turned on.
 We can also re-use these entities again in buttons or in custom-cards.

-### Setting up the header
+### Setting up general config
-The header is by default ready to go and you can skip this part.
-You can however change the settings of most of the visible items on the header.
+Some of the variables can be found in the general config.
+The things you can find here are screen margins, header icon settings, rgb popup settings and vacuum settings.
-To setup the header open the following file `/hki-user/config/general_config.yaml`.
+To setup any of these open the following file `/hki-user/config/general_config.yaml`.
-You can turn off specific sensors and/or change their icons.
+By default it should be setup for you and this file should only be touched when you want to change something that is related to the settings above.
+I suggest skipping this file for now and continue with setting up the views instead.

 ### Setting up views
 Views are completely conditional, this means that Homekit Infused doesn't have predefined views (unlike older versions of the project).
 You can create views pretty fast and easy by only entering a name!